hengrv/biggmarket/docs/features.md

   - [Profile Settings Signout Capture](../docs/screenshots/Signout%20Screen.png)

 ### F2.1 Users can create Items with pictures, description, and category.
-* The users are able to create Items by accessing their profile, and selecting Add New.
+* The users are able to create Items by viewing their profile, and selecting Add New.
 * Users can add multiple pictures, a description, and an option from a set of categories and a set of conditions.

   Please see: